Adding the Waterproof Shell and Painting the Garden Gnome

 - Medical-grade plaster cloth (I used two rolls)

-- The Mapei grout I used for the hard coat, from Lowes.
+- The Mapei grout I used it for the hard coat, from Lowes.

-- FlexBond Thincoat mortar from Home Depot (the product used by other YouTubers to hard-coat foam).
+- FlexBond Thincoat mortar from Home Depot.
+That’s the product used by other YouTubers to hard-coat foam.
+I couldn’t find any locally, so I used the grout instead.

 - The Gnome Book.